Patio vs Deck vs Porch: How to Choose the Best One - Home & Texture https://github.com/blavity

 How to Utilize and Decorate a Balcony

-Since balconies are often small, maximize space with compact furniture like foldable chairs, a café table, or built-in bench seating.
-Vertical gardens or hanging planters can add greenery without taking up valuable floor space.
-Soft textiles like outdoor cushions and throws create a cozy atmosphere, while lanterns or fairy lights add a magical evening glow.
+Maximize limited space with foldable chairs, a café table, or built-in bench seating.
+Add greenery through vertical gardens or hanging planters.
+Use soft textiles like cushions and throws to create a relaxing atmosphere, and finish the look with lanterns or fairy lights.

 Patio